The non-chemical demonstration site is located in North East Victoria, near the township of Towong. The property is a certified organic dairy farm.

 Regrowth -Blackberry bushes reduced in size, Biomass reduction – Approximately 70% compared to September 2015 observations.
 Additional comments- foliage dieback and dead canes evident.

-The next round of observations and treatments will begin in early spring, 2016.
-Treatments will occur at shorter intervals, compared with the previous three treatments.
+Additional treatments will occur at shorter intervals, compared with the previous three treatments.